 Medicare covers some diabetes supplies and services under Medicare Part B, Part C, and Part D. Medigap may also help with costs.

 Diabetes is a chronic health condition.
-It affects how a person’s body converts beverages and food into energy.
-In 2018, 10.5% of the United States population (34.2 million people) had diabetes.
+It affects how a person’s body converts food and drink into energy.
+In the United States, more than

-In this article, we discuss Medicare coverage for diabetes supplies and services, followed by details for separate services and supplies.
-We also look at eligibility and costs.
+This article explores Medicare coverage for diabetes supplies and services, followed by details for separate services and supplies.
+It also looks at eligibility and costs.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: